Vancouver International Airport: Operation Yellow Ribbon

-As a result of the September 11 attacks, the airspace over the United States was shut down.
-Aircraft over the North Atlantic and Pacific bound for the United States were therefore diverted to Canadian airports.Vancouver International Airport accommodated 34 of these flights (3rd highest after Halifax and Gander) amounting to a total of 8,500 passengers.
+Following the September 11 attacks, the airspace over the United States was shut down.
+Aircraft over the North Atlantic and Pacific bound for the United States were therefore diverted to Canadian airports.
+Vancouver International Airport accommodated 34 of these flights (3rd highest after Halifax and Gander) amounting to a total of 8,500 passengers.

 The airport won the 2001 Airport Management Award from the B.C.
 Aviation Council and was cited for overcoming many challenges in a professional and compassionate way.